axiomiety/pixfiltrator/docs/misc.md

  * Firefox can take screenshots! https://stackoverflow.com/questions/25332458/firefox-addon-api-for-taking-screenshot#25359866
  * Only useful on the client though
  * But could be used to 'download' binaries onto the client whilst bypassing some restrictions
+ * Do we need something like a start-frame delimiter? e.g. 0xdeadbeef all over the screen

 ## Taking screenshots